uugengiven/man-bid/md/week02/outcomes.md

 Upon completion of this course/week, the student should be able to demonstrate at least average ability in the following areas:

 ### Basic Networking and DNS
- * Define non-routable IPs and give examples of such
+ * Define non-routable IP addresses and give examples of such
  * Define BGP
- * Diagram a network that connects to the internet
+ * Diagram a network that connects to the Internet
  * Explain NAT
  * Define multiple types of DNS records
  * Define the use of DNS